stephenkjohnston/oregon-trail-fortran/README.md

 # Oregon Trail 1975

-The following program is a reconstruction in FORTRAN of the BASIC source code of the Oregon Trail game written in 1971 by Don Rawitsch, Bill Heinemann, and Paul Dillenberger.
+The following program is a reconstruction in FORTRAN of the BASIC source code of the Oregon Trail game, which was originaly written in 1971 by Don Rawitsch, Bill Heinemann, and Paul Dillenberger.

 ## BASIC source code from: